-Pregnant, breastfeeding and those on prescription medication should check with their doctor first.
+Pregnant, breastfeeding, and those on prescription medication should check with their doctor first.
 This product is not suitable for children.

 What Is Wild Shark Cartilage?

 Shark Cartilage, is cartilage tissue from a shark.
 Cartilage, a translucent elastic tissue, comprises mostly of the skeleton of embryonic and very young vertebrates.
-Through a process of calcification, it is transformed into bones which make up the fully developed skeletal system.
+Through a process of calcification, it is transformed into bones that make up the fully developed skeletal system.